skyward-prompted/screenpipe/pipes/pipe-simple-nextjs/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on screenpipe
+## Deploy on skyprompt

-The easiest way to deploy your Next.js pipe is to use the [screenpipe Platform](https://screenpi.pe).
+The easiest way to deploy your Next.js pipe is to use the [skyprompt Platform](https://screenpi.pe).

 Check out our [pipe deployment documentation](https://docs.screenpi.pe/docs/plugins) for more details.